Planning Your Grand Turk Day Trip

-The small island of Grand Turk offers a different atmosphere to Providenciales, and combines historical elements and laid-back Caribbean charm.
+The small island of Grand Turk offers a different atmosphere to Providenciales, and combines historical elements with laid-back Caribbean charm.
 As Grand Turk is home to the nation's capital of Cockburn Town, there are some great historical sights and attractions.

 There are no ferries between Providenciales and Grand Turk.
 It's only possible to reach Grand Turk via domestic flight.

 How to Book Your Day Trip (From Providenciales)

-Flights cost around $140 per person round trip (2018).
+Flights cost around $150 per person round trip (2022).
 There are several flights per day between Providenciales and Grand Turk.
 Flight time is around 30 minutes.

-Caicos Express Airways, and both have similar schedules and fares.
+There are two local airlines, interCaribbean and Caicos Express Airways, and both have similar schedules and fares.
 You can book online, via telephone, or at their offices on Providenciales.
 There's typically availability for most flights (ignoring special occasions), although it's recommended to book a few days in advance.

 There are no ferry services between Grand Turk and Providenciales.